 Team building activities should be relevant to the team.

 There needs to be some motivation for undertaking the challenge.
-A reward, a prize, the thrill of doing it (fun stuff and adventure), or the satisfaction from achievement and winning.
+Give the teams a reward, prize, the thrill of doing it (fun stuff and adventure), or the satisfaction from achievement and winning.

 A lot of people need an incentive or motivation to participate in a team building game.
 Some are shy, or just not outdoors people.
 Not everyone enjoys physical exercise, especially if it exposes your weaknesses.